Video metadata support

 KDE has been accepted as a mentoring organization for GSoC 2012 so this project is real!
 Looking forward to your proposals!

-Updated by Phil Harvey about 7 years ago
+Updated by Phil Harvey over 7 years ago

 I feel sorry for the poor soul assigned to this task.
 Video metadata is a real hairball.